Contract Services - academies

 If you are unable to find an answer within these FAQ’s or the short animation, please contact our contract services team via the online contact form.

-No. The document is used for planning the schools budget in time for the financial returns; however any changes that the school wishes to make need to be sent to HfL by Monday 2nd September 2019.
+No. The document is used for planning the schools budget in time for the financial returns; however any changes that the school wishes to make need to be sent to our customer services team by 31st July 2020.
+Changes received after this date will fall in line with our terms and conditions, section 6.

-If you would like details about the PAYU service that your school has invested in, please send a request to email@example.com.
+If you would like details about our PAYU services please contact us on firstname.lastname@example.org.

 Team specific FAQs